patmood/pocketbase-typegen/README.md

 URL example with auth token:

+You can generate such token via the above impersonate API or from the Dashboard > Collections > _superusers > {select superuser} > "Impersonate" dropdown option.

 `npx pocketbase-typegen --url https://myproject.pockethost.io --token 'eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9'`

 ENV example (add PB_TYPEGEN_URL, PB_TYPEGEN_EMAIL and PB_TYPEGEN_PASSWORD to your .env file):